arunpalanisamy18/arun-s-project/README.md

 Astronomy Data Navigator is an AI-powered astronomy research assistant designed for astronomers and researchers.
 It provides a unified interface for catalog exploration, observation planning, photometry/light curve analysis, spectroscopy tools, transient detection, and survey dataset mining.

-This project is built for advanced astronomy workflows with a scalable design that supports large datasets and discovery pipelines.
+This project is designed with a scalable architecture in mind, supporting large datasets and future integrations with SIMBAD, NED, SDSS, and ScaleDown-style compression pipelines.

 ---